MPI-EVA-Archaeogenetics/helper_scripts/README.md

 ## Contribution guidelines
   - Fork this repo
   - create a directory with your tool name
-  - Place your tool as well as a README.md for your tool that explains:
+  - Place your tool in that directory, as well as a README.md for your tool that explains:
     - How to use the tool
+    - Any limitations/warnings
   - Include a version number for your tool,that should be printed out when a user specifies `-v` or `--version` on the command line.
-    - Any limitations/warnings
   - Commit this to your fork and open a PR in this repo to add your tool.